Milestones

 Strategic Research Paper

-U.S. Army War College
+Naval War College (Senior)

-Major Lucas Hoffmann, USA
+Major Patrick Smith, USA

 Strategy Article

-Joint Forces Staff College–Joint and Combined Warfighting School
+Joint Combined Warfighting School

 This is a joint, interagency writing competition, and essays are expected to meet rigorous academic standards.
-Thus senior faculty commitment in each participating college or school is an imperative for a healthy competition.
+Thus, senior faculty commitment in each participating college or school is an imperative for a healthy competition.
 Faculty essay coordinators are requested to actively promote and inform students of the opportunity to compete with their colleagues, and faculty judges are requested to make a significant investment of their time in reading and evaluating essays during both phases of judging.